romanrabodzei/Github-Certification-Preparation/GitHub Administration.md

 </details>

 ---
-As an administrator tasked with overseeing your organization's use of GitHub Advanced Security, you're evaluating the different levels of support available to assist with its installation and usage.
+Q: As an administrator tasked with overseeing your organization's use of GitHub Advanced Security, you're evaluating the different levels of support available to assist with its installation and usage.
 Which is the minimum level of support that provides help specifically for Advanced Security?
 <details><summary>Show the answer</summary><p>

 - **GitHub Enterprise Support**